nop33/si/src/content/blog/response-to-the-our-common-agenda-policy-brief-1-“to-think-and-act-for-future-generations”/index.md

 We need to recognize that certain low- and middle-income countries are lacking capacity to institutionalize considerations for future generations.
 The Special Envoy for Future Generations should **develop best practices** for protecting the interests of future generations **when institutional capacity is lacking,** by involving the civil society as stewards.

-We recommend the Secretary General of the United Nations **appoint this Envoy for Future Generations at the preparatory ministerial meeting.** With a dedicated voice for future generations ahead of the Summit of the Future, the Envoy could build momentum and ambitions around the objectives of the Summit in 2024.
+We recommend Member States to swiftly **nominate a candidate for the Envoy for Future Generations to be appointed at the preparatory ministerial meeting.** With a dedicated voice for future generations ahead of the Summit of the Future, the Envoy would build momentum and ambitions around the objectives of the Summit in 2024.

 2. **Building ambition for the Futures Lab**